zcaceres/20-dollar-react-dev/README.md

 Remember: Focus on making your apps *modular*, with small, focused components that you can re-use throughout the layout.

 ## Step 8: Congratulations
 Make a portfolio site to show off your work.
-You can make your site with... yep, you guessed it ...
+You should make your site with... yep, you guessed it ...
 React!

 Launch it on [Github Pages](https://pages.github.com/) for free!

 _____________
-## Random Questions
+## Random Questions from People

 #### What is Markdown?
 > Markdown is a markup language that makes writing HTML even simpler than it already is.
 For example, to make something a headline, you just put a # in front of it.
 It will automatically be rendered a headline.